 The well-known public works of Galántai were made in these art colonies and can be seen in the sculpture park, in Dunaújváros and in Székesfehérvár, ½ X = V (1979), Gate to the Future (1987) and Medium Cultivator (1977).

-Today no Galántai statue can be seen in public spaces of Budapest.
-His Fire Sculpture, which was placed in Kavics Street between 1985 and 1993, now can only be seen in the garden of his house in Kapolcs, after Galántai gave up continuing the endless bureaucratic procedure to licence its public placement.
+Today, no Galántai sculpture can be seen in the public spaces of Budapest.
+His Fire Sculpture, which was placed in Kavics Street between 1985 and 1993, can now only be seen in the garden of his house in Kapolcs, after Galántai gave up continuing the endless bureaucratic procedure to licence its public placement.

-Airborne Step Formation made in 1983, had also been stored in Kapolcs before it has now been given a proper placement in the Bókay Garden as the opening piece of the sculpture garden project.
+Airborne Step Formation, made in 1983, had also been stored in Kapolcs before being been given a prominent place in Bókay Garden, where it is the opening piece of the sculpture garden project.

-In Airborne Step Formation these contradictions prevailing beyond the era are depicted in a sophisticated way.
-Despite the dimensions of the sculpture it does not operate with the classical modernist monumentality, detached from human scale, but confronts us with the fragility of human existence and its dependence on communities.
-The set of chained steps on iron bars raised above the ordinary is both a prison and a salvation, an indestructible link with the past and in the present hard-to-predict future.
-The placement of the six-meter-high sculpture in the garden allows a multi-perspective interpretation of the work: looking out of the windows of the buildings, the step-formation placed at a utopian height is at eye level.
+In Airborne Step Formation these contradictions prevail beyond that era and are depicted in a sophisticated way.
+Despite the dimensions of the sculpture, it is not have a classical modernist monumentality that is typically detached from human scale, but confronts us with the fragility of human existence and its dependence on communities.
+The set of chained steps on iron bars raised above the ordinary is both a prison and salvation, an indestructible link with the past and the presently hard-to-predict future.
+The placement of the six-meter-high sculpture in the garden allows multiple interpretations of the work: looking out of the windows of the buildings, the utopian height of the step-formation is at eye level.

 The statue was inaugurated on November 3, 2021 by art historian Dávid Fehér, director of KEMKI.